 Call for Submissions

-The submission period for the 2013 Braverman Award is now open.
-Submitted papers should be about some aspect of the social responsibilities of librarians, libraries, or librarianship.
-Papers related to archivists, archives, and archival work are also eligible.
+The Miriam Braverman Memorial Prize is awarded by the Progressive Librarians Guild (PLG) each year for the best paper on some aspect of the social responsibilities of librarians, libraries, or librarianship.
+Papers related to archivists, archives, and archival work are also eligible